 Technical levels to watch for

-- The level to beat for bulls is at 0.6930 resistance according to the Technical Confluences Indicator.
+- The level to beat for bulls is the 1.1140 resistance.

 Additional key levels